Helping adults and teens break free from trauma, anxiety, OCD, and chronic stress—so they can finally feel like themselves again.

-Trauma, Anxiety, Stress, and OCD Therapy for Adults in Pittsburgh and Online Throughout Pennsylvania
+Trauma, Anxiety, OCD, and EMDR Therapy for Teens and Adults in Pittsburgh and Online Throughout Pennsylvania

 Have you spent so long pushing through, caring for others, managing symptoms, or surviving difficult relationships that you barely feel like yourself anymore?